 Please note, these carrion bees or meat eating bees, must not to be mistaken for the Yellow Jacket wasp that in some regions may be referred to as a 'meat bee', probably because wasps are known to feed other insects (including crop pests) to their young.

 Dr David Roubik found that these bees are not able to access pollen, and the bees had no pollen stores for feeding their young.
 Pollen is a very important protein source for developing bees, and hence the meat replaced the protein content other bee species gain from pollen.
 You can read more on my page about why bees need nectar and pollen.

 Dr Roubik found that these meat (carrion) eating bees have five sharp teeth on each mandible (mouth part) with which they can bite into flesh.

-Here is a scientific paper about the subject by Dr Roubik: Roubik, D.W.
+On this link is a scientific paper about the subject by Dr Roubik: Roubik, D.W.
 (1982).
 "Obligate Necrophagy in a Social Bee".

 No they don’t.... at least, not generally!
 However, again there are exceptions!